 Notes

-1 This is a compilation of the Planning and Development Act 2005 and includes the amendments made by the other written laws referred to in the table 1a, 9, 10, 11.
+1 This reprint is a compilation as at 1 April 2016 of the Planning and Development Act 2005 and includes the amendments made by the other written laws referred to in the following table 1a, 9, 10, 11.
 The table also contains information about any reprint.

 Compilation table